 Compounds in Green Tea Can Improve Brain Function and Make You Smarter

-Green tea does more than keep you alert, and it can also make you smarter.
+Green tea does more than keep you alert; it can also make you smarter.
 The key ingredient is caffeine, which is referred to as a stimulant.
-It doesn't contain as much as coffee, yet enough to deliver a reaction without causing the "unsteady" effects of a lot of caffeine.
+It doesn't contain as much caffeine as coffee, yet it is enough to deliver a reaction without causing the "unsteady" effects of a lot of caffeine.

 What caffeine does in the brain is hinder an inhibitory neurotransmitter called Adenosine.
 Thus, it builds the firing of neurons and the concentration of neurotransmitters like dopamine and norepinephrine.